Chetan496/certified-gcp-cloud-engineer/04-google-kubernetes-engine/gke.md

     - It can contain one or multiple nodes
     - Custom node pools: useful for pods that require more resources
     - Any configuration changes affect the whole node pool
-    - Any existing node pool can manually or automatically upgraded to the latest version of configurations
+    - Any existing node pool can manually or automatically be upgraded to the latest version of configurations
 - GKE Cluster types:
     - Zonal Cluster:
         - They have a single control plane in a single nodes